OllyButters/HDS-plumber/README.md

 - Exercise 5: Write a plumber function to allow a user to find out the population of any country during any year in gapminder.
 - Exercise 6: Write a plumber function to plot the population change of a user defined country.

-## Exercise 1: Using an API - how many people are in space right now?
+## Exercise 1: Using an API - how many people are on the International Space Station right now?

-Open RStudio and navigate to the folder containing this README.md file.
+Open RStudio and navigate to the folder containing this `README.md` file.
 Set this folder as your working directory using the menu bar: Session > Set Working Directory > To Source File Location, or a command like `setwd("C:/Users/username/Documents/HDS-plumber")`.

-Run the exercise_1_api_who_is_in_space_now.R script one line at a time (Ctrl-Enter) and read the comments as you go.
+Run the `exercise_1_api_who_is_on_the_ISS_now.R` script one line at a time (Ctrl-Enter) and read the comments as you go.

 In a web browser open up the link directly to the API we are using: http://api.open-notify.org/astros.json .
 Depending on your browser you may see the raw JSON data, or it may be formatted nicely for you.
 Either way, you should be able to see the same data as you see in R.

 ## Exercise 2: Using an API - what is the UK Covid-19 case rate?

-Write a new R script to get the daily UK Covid-19 case rate and plot it.
+Write a new R script to get the daily Covid-19 case rate in England and plot it.
-You can start with the exercise_1_api_who_is_in_space_now.R file as the basis for this exercise.
+You can start with the `exercise_1_api_who_is_on_the_ISS_now.R` file as the basis for this exercise.
 The URL you will need to use is:

     https://api.coronavirus.data.gov.uk/v1/data?filters=areaType=nation;areaName=england&structure={"date":"date","newCases":"newCasesByPublishDate"}

-If you get really stuck, the answer is in exercise_2_api_covid_answer.R
+If you get really stuck, the answer is in `exercise_2_api_covid_answer.R`

+## Lecture

+Back to the lecture notes to understand how to write our own APIs.

 ## Exercise 3: Run example plumber functions (/hello, /square, /plot)

 ### Server set up

-open exercise_3_plumber_example_server.R
+Open `exercise_3_plumber_example_server.R`

+Make sure you have opened the *server* file not the *client* file.

 In the menu bar above the source code click on "Run API", this will open a web browser with the swagger interface.
 Note the URL and port number.

 ### Explore with swagger